-If you have answered yes to the questions above, TEL would be an excellent delivery tool for the course and the TEL Team would love to help you with the process from beginning to the delivery and final evaluation of the course.
+If you have answered yes to the questions above, DL would be an excellent delivery tool for the course and the DL Program Team (DLPT) would love to help you with the process from beginning to the delivery and final evaluation of the course.

-There are two methods to getting your course into TEL:
+There are two methods to getting your course ready for DL delivery:

 - We are finding that some subject-matter experts (SMEs) do not have the time to devote to redeveloping their course for

 DL delivery.
 It sounds easy enough to just take the PowerPoint slides from your classroom course and publish them to

 Adobe Connect.
 This is not at all the case!
 The course will need to be redeveloped from a web and instructional design